EmilyEmmi/Drench-Game/drench_patch_notes.md

 - Bug Fixes:
     - Removed an exploit to grant your team multiplied points
     - Fixed players sometimes earning way more points than they should (TO TEST)
-    - Fixed players becoming invincible if too many players spectate them (TO TEST)
+    - Fixed players becoming invincible if too many players spectate them (also fixed by Coop itself)
     - Fixed rejoining often causing elimination even if you rejoin on the same exact round (TO TEST)
     - Fixed Final Duel with teams picking two people on the same team
     - Fixed the ending only showing one player from the winning team of a Final Duel
     - Fixed new players sometimes being un-eliminated by default, causing the music in certain minigames to briefly change
-    - Fixed player spawn positions sometimes not being synced between players (TO TEST)
+    - Fixed player spawn positions sometimes not being synced between players (NOT ACTUALLY FIXED???)
     - More desyncs will be corrected automatically; you can also use the /desync command (host or moderator only) to fix problems
     - Fixed some collision issues on Toad Town and Koopa Keep
     - Fixed Random game selection sometimes skipping certain modes